Water Conservation Tips

 - Keep a pitcher of drinking water in the refrigerator.
 Running tap water to cool it off for drinking is wasteful.

 - Only wash full loads of laundry and dishes.
 No need to pre-wash the dishes.
-Look into recycling the gray water at https://www.oregon.gov/deq/wq/programs/Pages/Water-Reuse-Graywater.aspx.
+Look into recycling gray water on the DEQ's Graywater webpage.

 - Install water-efficient faucet aerators and shower-heads in your kitchen and bathrooms.